hengliusky/ODTS-IA-Segmentation/README.md

 ```

 ### Dataset
-This study utilizes two IA medical image datasets from Wannan Medical College (WMC-AHUT) and Ma'anshan People's Hospital (MPH-AHUT).
+This study utilizes two IA medical image datasets - WMC-AHUT from Wannan Medical College and MPH-AHUT from Ma'anshan People's Hospital.

-The datasets are not yet publicly available but are planned to be released soon.
+These datasets are not yet publicly available but are planned to be released soon.
 If you need access, please email hengliu@ahut.edu.cn to apply.

 ### Testing